tmux-python/tmuxp/docs/configuration/index.md

 1. A session name: `session_name: your session`
 2. A list of _windows_
 3. A list of _panes_ for each window
+4. A list of _commands_ for each pane

 ````{tab} Basics